FaisalMir/Water-Gun-Turret/README.md

 The next step is to attach the driver motor shield to the Arduino.
 To attach them, all the pins in the shield need to line up with that on the Arduino and then it is just a matter of connecting them.
 After doing so, I attached the Arduino on the acrylic sheet via hot glue.
 The Arduino was on a plastic case so I was able to do that with no problem but the other way to mount the Arduino on a surface is to drill holes on the surface being used and to use screws to secure the Arduino in place.

 The next step is to attach the wires from the gear motors to the motor driver shield.
-The motor driver shield I used had four bi-directional DC motors, each of which were marked by M1, M2, M3 and M4.
+The motor driver shield I used had four bi-directional DC motors, each of which was marked by M1, M2, M3, and M4.
 Since it is bi-directional, the wires from the gear rotors can go into either port on each DC motor and it will still work the same.

 The servo motor needs to be connected to the shield next.
-It’s best to hot glue the servo motor at the very front of the surface being used and the forward direction of the vehicle, since the ultrasonic will be mounted on top of it to see obstacles ahead.
+It’s best to hot glue the servo motor at the very front of the surface being used and the forward direction of the vehicle since the ultrasonic will be mounted on top of it to see obstacles ahead.
 The ultrasonic sensor is very directional and it calculates the distance between an object in front by how long it takes the signal from the sensor to bounce back.
-The servo motor’s wirings will be connected to the motor driver shield on the port labelled “SERVO” which should be at the top left corner.
+The servo motor’s wirings will be connected to the motor driver shield on the port labeled “SERVO” which should be at the top left corner.

 The ultrasonic sensor is to be mounted on top of the servo.
-I did that by cutting out the corner of an ice cream box and attaching to ultrasonic on that.
+I did that by cutting out the corner of an ice cream box and attaching it to an ultrasonic.
 I then applied a very minimal amount of hot glue on the white plastic of the servo and mounted the ultrasonic sensor on top of that.
-The ultrasonic sensor has four connections: VCC (power), ground, trigger pin (input) and echo pin (output).
+The ultrasonic sensor has four connections: VCC (power), ground, trigger pin (input), and echo pin (output).
 All of these need to be connected to the shield.
-The VCC will be connected to the 5V, ground goes to GND, the trigger pin goes to Analog pin 0 and the echo pin is on Analog pin 1.
+The VCC will be connected to the 5V, the ground goes to GND, the trigger pin goes to Analog pin 0 and the echo pin is on Analog pin 1.
 All of the pins are labeled on the shield.

 After all of that, an external power is required for the ultrasonic car.
 A battery holder with a barrel port can be attached to the Arduino to power it.
 I mounted the battery housing at the bottom of the acrylic sheet.
 The picture below shows the ultrasonic car being completed.

 The final step is the plug the Arduino into a computer to upload the code onto it.
 Before that, a few libraries have to be installed.
 In the code, the libraries needed to be installed are linked and it goes into how it can be installed.
 After that, upload it on the Arduino and it should work.

-Then to bring it all together, the water gun and the Arduino and the relay should be mounted on top of the ultrasonic car.
+Then to bring it all together, the water gun the Arduino, and the relay should be mounted on top of the ultrasonic car.
 Upload the code for the water gun turret and it should be good to go.

 # Firmware Installation
-For the motion activated water gun turret, all that needs to be done is to download the code labelled "motion_activated_turret.ino" and to upload it on the Arduino responsible for controlling the turret.
+For the motion-activated water gun turret, all that needs to be done is to download the code labeled "motion_activated_turret.ino" and to upload it on the Arduino responsible for controlling the turret.

 For the ultrasonic car, however, three libraries need to be installed.